wordpress.softwaredukaan.in

 The primary objective of the “Early Intervention Program” is to offer assistance to infants, toddlers, and children up to the age of 5 who are at the risk of developmental delays.

 The program is tailored to identify and address the unique needs of children in five key developmental domains, namely: physical; cognitive; communication; social & emotional development; and sensory & adaptive development.
+Several resources, counseling, and therapy methods have proven effective in enhancing the children’s abilities.
+As a result of these interventions, children start communicating and interacting with peers, and gradually grasping academic concepts such as alphabets and numbers.

 The students acquire fundamental skills in literacy and mathematics that are essential for their everyday interactions with the community.

 The students in this group require significant support to facilitate their learning.
 The class concentrates on acquiring skills that enable them to carry out essential functional activities in their daily lives, allowing them to participate fully in both their family and community.
-Learning takes place through an assortment of enjoyable and stimulating recreational and functional activities.

-The “Mother and Child Training Program” aims to equip mothers of special needs children with the skills to effectively care for their child at home.
 The program helps mothers understand their child’s disability and unique learning style, empowering them to manage challenging situations and work more closely with their child.
 It focuses on improving the quality of mother-child interactions by teaching personalized, one-on-one techniques that consider the child’s strengths, developing skills, and areas of difficulty.
 This intervention, combined with a supportive and nurturing environment, significantly helps children overcome the challenges of their disability.